Meet our staff

 Sian has an MA from Emmanuel College, Cambridge in Modern and Medieval Languages.
 After an early career in banking and several years in Public Relations, she moved into teaching.
 Her previous schools include L’Ermitage International School in Maisons Laffitte, France, and Sevenoaks School.
-She is Deputy Head of the Senior School and a teacher in the vibrant MFL department at Radnor House Sevenoaks.
 She loves music, sport and spending time with family.

 Deborah Spencer - Deputy Head of Prep